dcoales/Thortiq/docs/thortiq_spec.md

 	- Else: create **sibling below**.

 #### 2.5.2 Tab / Shift+Tab
 The tab key should be intercepted so that it isn't processed by the browser.
 Instead, pressing tab should indent the current node under its previous sibling.
 If there is no previous sibling then nothing should happen.
-If the current node is one of a set of selected nodes then the indent should apply to all selected nodes.
+If the current node is one of a set of selected nodes then the indent should apply to all selected nodes except that if any nodes are children of another selected node they should remain children of the selected parent node.
 If any node cannot be indented (because it has no previous sibling) then none of the nodes should be indented.

 Similarly shift tab should be intercepted so that it isn't processed by the browser, instead pressing shift tab should outdent the current node to become a sibling of its parent.
 If the node has no parent then nothing should happen.
-If the current node is one of a set of selected nodes then the outdent should apply to all selected nodes.
+If the current node is one of a set of selected nodes then the outdent should apply to all nodes except that if any nodes are children of another selected node they should remain children of the selected parent node.
 If any node cannot be outdented (because it has no previous parent) then none of the nodes should be outdented.

+If you indent under a node that doesn't have children then the node should be open after the indent.
+If you indent under a node that does have children the collapse state should remain the same.
 #### 2.5.3 Arrow Up/Down
 If the user hits the down arrow and the caret is currently at the end of the line move focus to next visible node (respecting collapsed state).